InspectorElement/Ground-Report/README.md

 #### What’s next for GroundWatch?

-At the Washington protest, I noticed that it’s really hard to access the web.
-I plan to build an app that makes a mesh network using peer-to-peer WiFi, eliminating the need for a hotspot.

-I am also planning to reach out to a social justice organization to demonstrate the app and receive feedback.
+I am planning to reach out to a social justice organization to demonstrate the app and receive feedback.